-Wisecrack is a a collective of comedians, academics, filmmakers, and artists who collaborate on a series of videos analyzing pop culture.
+Wisecrack is an Analysis Channel composed of various comedians, academics, filmmakers, and artists who collaborate on a series of videos analyzing pop culture.
 The group is prone to look into Anime, Western Animation, Classic and contemporary Literature, Films and Video Games and analyze them, drawing out philosophy, sociology, psychology and whatever other hidden meanings can be found within them.

 - Boss Bitches Of History - A short lived series where Sovereign Syre and Ela Darling two entertainers who defy contemporary standards of American intellectualism and Feminism - talk about emboldened women throughout the ages who bucked the system and boldly faced the sexist powers of their time.